wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/industry-solutions/deployment-planning-healthcare/includes/1-azure-deployment-planning.md

 ### Azure API for FHIR

 The Azure API for FHIR allows organizations to take data from various medical systems and centralize them in cloud-based systems.
-The information can then be accessed and updated from Microsoft Cloud for Healthcare applications as well as enabling a variety of AI and analytics features.
+The information can then be accessed and updated from Microsoft Cloud for Healthcare applications as well as enabling various AI and analytics features.

 The Azure API for FHIR can be deployed by adding a new resource to an existing Azure deployment.
 The deployment process will provision all the services and APIs to be integrated and accessed from the different electronic medical record systems.

-See [Quickstart: Deploy Azure API for FHIR using Azure Portal](https://docs.microsoft.com/azure/healthcare-apis/fhir-paas-portal-quickstart/?azure-portal=true) for instructions to provision Azure API for FHIR.
+See [Quickstart: Deploy Azure API for FHIR using Azure portal](https://docs.microsoft.com/azure/healthcare-apis/fhir-paas-portal-quickstart/?azure-portal=true) for instructions to provision Azure API for FHIR.

 > [!div class="mx-imgBorder"]
 > [![Screenshot of Azure API for FHIR deployment screen in Azure.](../media/azure-api-fhir.png)](../media/azure-api-fhir.png#lightbox)